-Cut out the tube marking guide from the pattern sheet (part E) and wrap it around the rear of the body tube.
-Place the tube marking guide so that the engine hook lines up with a fin placement (arrow point).
+Cut out the body marking guide from page 5 of these instructions.
+Wrap the guide around the rear of the body tube and tape the ends together.
+Rotate the guide until the launch lug line is aligned with the engine hook.
 Mark the body tube at each of the arrow points.
-Remove the marking guide.
-Using a door frame as a guide, draw lines connecting each pair of marks.
-Extend the lines about 5" forward along the body tube.
+Remove the guide.
+Using the inside edge of a door frame as a guide, draw lines connecting each pair of marks.
+Extend the rudder and fin lines about 3" from the rear of the body tube.
+Extend the launch lug line about 6" and draw the wing lines the entire length of the tube.

-Lightly sand both sides of the die-cut balsa sheet (part F).
-Free the parts by carefully running a knife along the die-cut lines.
-Use sandpaper to round only the edges shown.
-Sand all other edges square.
-Note: The two wings are symmetrical, make sure they are oriented as shown with the rounded edges parallel with the grain direction in the wood.
-The word "root edge" means the edge of each part that is glued to the body tube.
+Lightly sand both sides of the die-cut balsa sheet (part E).
+Free the parts by running a knife along the die-cut lines.
+Sand all edges square.
+Sort and identify the parts as shown above.
+"Leading edge" is the edge that faces forward and "root edge" is the edge that is glued to the body tube.